 One player the Irish will need to slow down if they hope to come up with the road win is Michigan State RB Le'Veon Bell.
 Bell ranks sixth in the nation with 140.0 rush yards per game but has been limited when opponents have stacked the line of scrimmage.

 Against defensive fronts with seven or more players in the box, Bell has averaged 3.5 yards per carry on 32 attempts with 37 yards after contact.
 Against fronts with six or fewer in the box, he has averaged 5.6 yards per carry on 30 attempts with 74 yards after contact.

-You can expect Notre Dame to bring a safety or two up to help against the run because Spartans quarterback Andrew Maxwell has yet to stretch the field consistently.
+You can expect Notre Dame to bring a safety or two up to help against the run because Spartans QB Andrew Maxwell has yet to stretch the field consistently.
 He’s completed only 38.9 percent of his pass attempts 10 yards or more downfield this season.